 Best-selling cars in the UK 2020

-The Ford Fiesta maintains the title of best-selling car in the UK 2020 despite coming second in March to the Volkswagen Golf
+The Ford Fiesta maintains the title of best-selling car in the UK 2020 despite coming third in May to the Vauxhall Corsa and Tesla Model 3

 Ever wondered what the best-selling car in the UK is?
-Well the Society of Manufacturers and Traders (SMMT) has revealed the top 10 for April 2020 and as we predicted, the Tesla Model 3 has taken top spot.
+Well the Society of Manufacturers and Traders (SMMT) has revealed the top 10 for May 2020 and once again, the Tesla Model 3 has taken top spot.

-Tesla's all-electric saloon managed 658 sales to nail first place in April, it remains outside the top 10 for the year, however.
-Another all-electric car came second in April - the Jaguar I-Pace managed 367 units.
+Tesla's all-electric saloon managed 852 sales to nail first place in May, it remains outside the top 10 for the year, however.

 Scroll down below to see the full top 10 list of the best-selling cars in the UK in 2020…